The World GO Day Story

-Ovarian, uterine, cervix and other gynaecological cancers are among the most common cancers affecting women, but collectively attract less attention than they deserve from the public and policy makers.
-Women themselves may be unaware of the sometime vague symptoms or may be too embarrassed to consult a doctor, and there remains a stigma associated with these diagnoses in some quarters.
-This reticence needs to be overcome and a more positive message developed to improve the prevention, screening, treatment and care of gynaecological cancers so that women throughout Europe have the best chance of survival and quality of life.
+Ovarian, uterine, cervical, and other gynecological cancers are among the most common cancers affecting women.
+However, they are not very well known by the general public nor by policy-makers and other stakeholders.
+Women themselves may be unaware of the (sometimes vague) symptoms or may be too embarrassed to consult a doctor, and a stigma associated with these diagnoses lingers.